Hexag0ne/ALIA/README.md

-# ALIA
+# Connect4-AI
-Prolog project where we aim to simulate the game Connect 4 (Puissance 4), with two competing AIs playing the game.
+AI project (Prolog) where we aim to simulate the game Connect 4 (Puissance 4), with two competing AIs playing the game.

 --
 #TODO